Texas Hold'em FAQ

 - Which poker software is the best?

-Note: Holdem Manager is currently the most powerful and most popular out of the 3.
+Note: PokerTracker is currently the most powerful and most popular out of the two.

 The second most popular pieces of poker software are in-game odds calculators that help you to work out the most mathematically profitable plays based on the situation.
 However, these only work at the lower limits will the play is more straightforward and the games can be beat on good mathematics alone.